 - Remaining balance: Client pays remaining 50% balance.

 - Pick-up from my studio in the Dogpatch neighborhood of San Francisco.

 - I ship the piece to the client; insurance, tracking, and signature upon delivery are required; client responsible for cost.

 - I hand-deliver the piece within San Francisco for an additional $60.

 Wait list: I typically have a wait list for custom jobs: I often schedule out client work two to three months in advance.
 It's best if we have the initial conversation, proposal, and deposit as soon as possible (sometimes clients contact me as far out as a year in advance!); design specifics and fabrication will begin once your spot comes up in line.
+A $500 non-refundable deposit is required to reserve a spot on the wait list, and will go towards the final cost of your project.
 Thank you for your patience!

-Please note: Emi Grannis is fully booked for custom jobs through the end of 2017.
-If you are interested in reserving a spot on the waiting list for 2018, please fill out the form below.
+Please note: Emi Grannis is currently booked for custom jobs through mid-June 2018.
+If you are interested in reserving a spot on the waiting list or would like to inquire about doing a expedited job, please fill out the form below.